leon-thomm/Ryven/docs/README.md

 Two things left:

-- First: implement the _randomization()_ method we called from the node instance class
+- First: implement the _randomization()_ method we called from the node class
 - And Secondly: display the points

 Randomization method: